briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     13. _(13)_ Any other product or service directly related to the conduct of bingo that is authorized in rules adopted by the Attorney General under division (B)(1) of Ohio R.C.
-2915.08.
+[2915.08][ORC Section 2915.08].

 34. _(hh)_ "Person" has the same meaning as in Ohio R.C.
+[1.59][ORC Section
-1.59 and includes any firm or any other legal entity, however organized.
+1.59] and includes any firm or any other legal entity, however organized.

 35. _(ii)_ "Revoke" means to void permanently all rights and privileges of the holder of a license issued under Ohio R.C.
-2915.08, 2915.081, or 2915.082 or a charitable gaming license issued by another jurisdiction.
+[2915.08][ORC Section 2915.08], 2915.081, or 2915.082 or a charitable gaming license issued by another jurisdiction.

 36. _(jj)_ "Suspend" means to interrupt temporarily all rights and privileges of the holder of a license issued under Ohio R.C.
-2915.08, 2915.081, or 2915.082 or a charitable gaming license issued by another jurisdiction.
+[2915.08][ORC Section 2915.08], 2915.081, or 2915.082 or a charitable gaming license issued by another jurisdiction.

 37. _(kk)_ "Distributor" means any person who purchases or obtains bingo supplies and who does either of the following: